 Enrollment and Graduation

-To officially enroll in the Children’s Literature Certificate Program, students should visit the Advising Center in 201 Thackeray Hall.
-Please enroll before you apply for graduation.
+To officially enroll in the Children’s Literature Certificate Program, students should visit the Advising Center in 201 Thackeray Hall or email firstname.lastname@example.org with your EMPLID.
+Please enroll as soon as possible, but definitely aim to enroll at least a term before you apply for graduation (if you are not an A&S student, you must apply for graduation within A&S in addition to your home school).
 After you enroll, your transcript will indicate that you are earning the Certificate, and when you graduate, you will automatically receive your Certificate in the mail (assuming that you have fulfilled all the requirements).
 Completion of the Certificate is noted on the student's graduation record.

 If an application is not submitted, the Certificate cannot be issued until after graduation.
 A late fee applies to students who submit an application to receive their certificate after graduation.